LelsersLasers/Notes/English/Iliad/Reading Questions.md

 It also makes it seem personal, as we often get details about the people.
 It is never "and then some random guy over there died", everyone has a backstory, people that care about them, and people they can about.

+# Iliad 06-08 - reading questions 8/31

+## Book Six: SOMETHING

+1. When Diomedes kills Axylus, Homer gives him a brief backstory;
+what did Axylus do for the the people of rock-built Arisbe when he was there?
+*Sort of inn, let people come into his house*
+2. When Menelaus considers whether to spare Adrestus or not, what convinces him to show no mercy?
+*Agamemnon*
+3. Who of the Trojans is "best of seers" and why does he advise that Hector return to Troy?
+*Helenus (son of Priam); to give instructions to his mother*
+4. Diomedes tells Glaucus the story of Lycurgus, "who tried to fight the deathless gods."
+Which god did this man terrify so much that the god fled beneath the sea?
+*Rushed at Dionysus (and his maenads)*
+5. To what does Glaucus compare "the lives of mortal men"?
+*Generations of leaves*
+6. In the story of Glaucus' ancestry, when king Proetus sent Bellerophon to Lycia, what did Proetus give him to show to Antea's father?
+*Tokens (murderous signs)*
+7. How does the encounter between Diomedes and Glaucus turn out?
+Who got the better of the deal?
+*They are friends and they trade armor; Diomedes (traded bronze for gold)*
+8. To whose shrine does Hector send his mother Hecuba?
+*Athena's*
+9. Before meeting his wife, which hero does Hector find lingering with Helen?
+Why is he there and not out fighting?
+*Paris; He was plunging himself in grief*
+10. Where does Hector meet his wife Andromache and son Astyanax?
+Why was Andromache there?
+*Gate-tower of Troy; she heard the Trojan fighters were struggling*
+11. Who killed Andromache's father and her seven brothers?
+*Achilles*
+12. Up to this point (and throughout the rest of the Iliad), Hector's most distinguishing characteristic is his flashing helmet.
+What is his son's reaction to the helmet?
+*Terrified*
+13. As he holds his son, what is Hector's prayer for him?
+*Have him be greater than his father*
+14. As Hector (in a very famous speech) refuses Andromache's plea for him to defend Troy from the ramparts, what does Hector say that he knows well in his heart and soul?
+*Troy will fall*

+## Book Seven: Ajax duels with Hector

+Book 7 tells the end of the first day of fighting.
+Apollo and Athena jointly convince Hector to challenge any one of the Achaeans to a dual.
+The Achaeans eventually choose big Ajax by lot to face Hector.
+The dual ends in a draw, and Hector and Ajax exchange gifts with one another and depart on friendly terms.
+At night the Trojans debate whether or not to give Helen back (Antenor says they should, Paris says no).
+The next day a temporary truce is called so that each side can gather its dead for burial and the Achaeans built a large wall and trench to help them defend their ships.

+## Book Eight: The Tide of Battle Turns

+Book 8 begins with Zeus boasting about how much more powerful he is than the rest of the gods.
+He forbids any god from intervening in the fighting and departs for Mount Ida to watch.
+Both sides fight with varying success until the Trojans (in accord with a favorable decree from Zeus' golden scales) begin to get the upper hand and drive the Achaeans back.
+At this point Hera and Athena become alarmed and try to intervene, until Zeus finds out and threatens them.
+The Trojans have been so successful that they are able to make camp on the plain near the Achaean wall.

+## Longer question 1

+In Andromache's speech (6.482-520), she makes a rare statement about the effects of the fighting on the non-combatants.
+What does she choose to emphasize in her speech, and what effect does the speech have on you, the reader?

+She emphasizes the loss she already has suffered and the loss their son could suffer.
+It makes it feel like Hector is making the "wrong" choice by risking himself fighting.
+It also takes the focus on Hector (who has been a very important player for Troy) and on to the people around him.
+In addition, it makes the Greeks look a little excessive in their attack of Troy and the amount of suffering that has been the result of it.

+## Longer question 2

+In Hector's speech to Andromache (lines 6.521-555), what heroic ideals does he express?
+Do you find these admirable or not admirable?

+Hector expresses many heroic ideals.
+The largest ideal present is a dedication to the fight.
+This is admirable because he is not willing to abandon his people.
+He is also doing it to win glory
+(which is a heroic ideal, just not nessissarly an admirable one).
+He also wants to defend his wife, and not have her taken as a prize.
+I think it is admirable that he does not talk about his wife in terms of beauty compared to how Agamemnon does.